What is a single bet?20 Jul 2021 Read more

 Where to bet

-A lot of the major bookies will have fairly in-depth markets when it comes to betting on the NFL, but which ones offer the best value?
+A lot of the major bookies will have fairly in-depth markets when it comes to betting on the NFL.

-If you are unsure as to which bookmaker you would like to use, please check out our bookmakers reviews at the top of the page.
+If you are unsure as to which bookmaker you would like to use, check out our bookmaker reviews found on this website.
 You will also find useful how-to guides on how to claim sign-up bonuses from selected bookmakers and useful how-to guides like this one.

 NFL Betting Strategies